- Monitor quality continuously across all production traffic

 Missing scores

-- Check Apply to spans settings to ensure correct span types are targeted.
+- Check Apply to spans settings to ensure correct span types are targeted (root spans or specific span names).

-- Ensure API key has proper permissions (Read and Update on project and project logs).
+- Ensure API key or service token has proper permissions (Read and Update on project and project logs).
+If using scorers from other projects, ensure permissions on those projects as well.

 Next steps